-Alvarado Medical Pharmacy owner and pharmacist, Daniel Burdine, pleaded guilty December 4th, 2013 to health care fraud in charges pertaining to his purchase and sale of illegally imported cancer medications from a known supplier of counterfeit cancer medication, Quality Specialty Products (QSP).
+Alvarado Medical Pharmacy owner and pharmacist, William Burdine, pleaded guilty December 4th, 2013 to health care fraud in charges pertaining to his purchase and sale of illegally imported cancer medications from a known supplier of counterfeit cancer medication, Quality Specialty Products (QSP).
 QSP based in Winnepeg, Canada, was previously identified as one of the foreign suppliers of counterfeit Avastin that was found in U.S. doctors’ offices in February 2012.

 Who: FDA OCI, U.S. Department of Justice.